People

 “As a kid I was always pulling things apart to see how they operate.
 Now I get to “pull apart” plants and ecosystems and see what makes them tick.”

 Charlie Warren has a bachelors degree from the University of Tasmania and a PhD from the University of Western Australia.
 After completing a PhD, Charlie jetted off to Canada to work as a postdoc for two years.
 In 2003 Charlie was lured back to Australia to take up a highly-competitive APD research fellowship at The University of Melbourne.
 In 2006 Charlie moved to The University of Sydney where he held competitive fellowships for a further nine years (QEII, then Future Fellowship).
-Charlie is currently an Associate Professor in the School of Life and Environmental Sciences.
+Charlie is a Professor of plant-soil interactions in the School of Life and Environmental Sciences.

 He has made fundamental contributions to our understanding of the limitations of photosynthesis and is currently working on a range of projects examining plant-soil interactions and biogeochemistry.
 For the past decade he has been actively contributing to the debate about limiting steps in the soil N cycle and the role of organic N in plant nutrition.
 Another branch of his research is examining soil carbon cycling, in particular the microbial response of soil to drying and rewetting.
 Most recently he has embarked on a challenging new project examining microbial P economics which is aiming to determine how soil microbes can thrive in some of the most P deficient soils on Earth.